LilScottyPippen/portfolio/projects/en/nazare.md

 [Go to the project →](https://nazare.by)

 This is a web application developed for the park hotel "NA ZARE".
-Its purpose is to provide users with convenient access to viewing and booking hotel apartments over the Internet, providing a wide range and reliable conditions for online booking.
+It's purpose is to provide users with convenient access to viewing and booking hotel apartments.

-## Technology stack:
+## My responsibilities:

-### Frontend:
+- Design development
+- Layout
-- HTML
+- Database design
+- Writing the client part
-- CSS
+- Writing the backend
-- JS
+- Deployment to hosting

-### Backend:
+## Technologies:
+- Client side: HTML/CSS, JS/AJAX/HTML
-- Python/Django
+- Backend: Python/Django
+- Database: MySQL